b30180189-create/tm-coldseat/README.md

 A plugin to track your recent runs on a map in separate categories.

+NOTE: It is against the game's terms of service to account share.
+This plugin is only for your own personal use.
+If you wish to play with friends, use the official HotSeat game mode.

 Some logic has been borrowed from [Run History](https://openplanet.dev/plugin/runhistory).

 <!-- ![Signed](https://img.shields.io/badge/Signed-Yes-00AA00) -->